Vintage Clock Radio Planters for Dad!

 - small plastic containers to fit inside the vintage clock radio

 - a screw driver and possibly some pliers

-How to make this Vintage Clock Radio Planter:
+How to make Vintage Clock Radio Planter:

 First you need to take your radio apart.
 In my opinion this is the fun part.
 First, make sure your electronic is unplugged (this is common sense and obvious.
 But honestly, if you need to be reminded to unplug your electronic before attempting this upcycling project, you should just go do an easier craft instead).